 EBCE also offers their Bright Choice service, which is priced 1% below PG&E rates and is approximately 5% more renewable energy than PG&E’s power.
-Customers who prefer to power their home or business with Bright Choice are welcome to do so, by choosing to Remain on Bright Choice.
-Take action by February 22, 2022,if you prefer to avoid automatic enrollment in Renewable 100.
+Customers who prefer to power their home or business with Bright Choice are welcome to do so, by choosing to Choose Bright Choice.
 Customers who participate in CARE, FERA, and Medical Baseline programs will remain on Bright Choice service automatically, but can still choose Renewable 100.
 Customers can change their EBCE service or return to PG&E service anytime.

 EBCE and the City of San Leandro will send notices in March and April to your PG&E billing address, and an email to customers who have an email address on file with PG&E, containing information about this service transition.
 Notices will be sent to commercial accounts in August-October.
 To learn more about your electric service choices, please visit ebce.org/compare-plans-residential/ or ebce.org/compare-plans-business/ or contact EBCE’s call center at 1-833-699-EBCE (3223) during business hours (9 am - 5 pm on weekdays).

 Businesses in San Leandro that want to remain on Bright Choice instead of Renewable 100 service can elect to choose Bright Choice.